olleeegggg/Numpy/README.md

-# Numpy
+# NumPy
-My Jupyter Notebook notes on how I learned Numpy
+My Jupyter Notebook notes on how I learned NumPy